ayaz-sadigli/firefly3-dev/README.md

   - more faster way on installation would be using Docker container technology and spin up ECS task either on Fargate(serverless) or EC2 connected to it
   - more advanced way would be starting K8S cluster on EKS backing it up by either Fargate(serverless) or EC2

-#### *In our example we will use classic approach by hosting php application on Apache server installed on EC2 Linux machine.
+#### *In our example we will use classic approach by hosting php application on Nginx server installed on EC2 Linux machine.

 <details><summary>Configuration details for application hosting</summary>
 <p>